OracleBasir/oracleBasir.github.io/CICD-Pipeline-StockNews-App/LabGuide100.md

 - A Wercker account
 - The Wercker CLI
 - Basic knowledge of Git
-- Git install on your machine
+- Install Git on your machine

 # Setting up the app